avk959/LGenerics/README.md

       - maximum clique finding
       - listing all maximal cliques
       - vertex coloring
-      - maximum flow through the directed network
+      - maximum flow through a directed network
-      - minimum-cost flow through the directed network
+      - minimum-cost flow through a directed network
-      - minimum s-t cut of the directed network
+      - minimum s-t cut in a directed network
-      - global minimum cut of the weighted graph
+      - global minimum cut in a weighted graph
-      - maximum cardinality matching for bipartite graph
+      - maximum cardinality matching in bipartite graph
-      - maximum cardinality matching for general graph
+      - maximum cardinality matching in arbitrary graph
-      - weighted matching for bipartite graph
+      - weighted matching in bipartite graph

   3. Other algorithms:
       - some non-cryptogarphic hashes(unit LGHash)